ubcengfizz/ubcfizz.ca-website/README.md

 This is a React website to be used for The UBC Engineering Physics Student Association.
 Its uses include recent announcements, course directory, community events, related contacts, etc.

-Before running the application, first do `npm install`.
+Before running the application, ensure that you have [NodeJs](https://nodejs.org/en/) installed. <br> Then type `npm install` in the root of your project directory. <br> To run the app type `npm start`

 ## Work Flow